jakshi/lysenko.dev/content/post/2016-2017-years-sum-up.md

 # What went well

 * Our sun Ilya is growing and bring us a lot of joy :)
 * After I bought a car in Thailand, we travelled a lot around Bangkok.
-We visited Khao-Yai, Pattaya, Rayong, Koh-Change, Cha-am and Hua-Hin.
+We visited Khao-Yai, Pattaya, Rayong, Koh Chang, Cha-am and Hua-Hin.
 Most of those places were visited several times.
 * Our family travelled to Ukraine.
 I was very impressed by fully electical taxis (+ network of electic chargers) in Kharkiv.
 Coffee, food and coworking places were also fantastic.
 * We rented our new apartment near PropertyGuru Bangkok's office, it was a fantastic decision (especially taking in account horrible Bangkok's traffic jams).
 And overall we have a better apartment than before.
 * I was promoted to a DevOps Team Lead role, and I would like to become a good IT engineering leader.